Substantial Battery Charge in Wisconsin

 - Burns

-- Petechia (ruptured blood vessels in the skin, eyes, eyelids or mucous membranes), and
+- Petechia (ruptured blood vessels in the skin, eyes, eyelids, or mucous membranes)

-- concussions and temporary losses of consciousness, sight, and hearing.
+- Concussions and temporary loss of consciousness, sight, or hearing

 - Firefighters and Commission Wardens